yanchenglee98/tp/docs/UserGuide.md

 * You can use Hall-y to save events which are already over for recording purposes.

 * You cannot save duplicate events in Hall-y.
-Hall-y regards 2 events to be the same if they have the same name, date and location.
+Hall-y regards 2 events to be the same if, ignoring case considerations, they have the same name, date and location. e.g. An event called Hall Dinner, happening in the Dining Hall on 01/01/2020 15:00 is the same as an event called hall dinner, happening in the dining hall on 01/01/2020 15:00.

 </div>

 Here's a step by step guide: